top of page

 situations.
 CBT emphasizes the importance and the link between our thoughts, feelings, and behaviors.

-themselves and their world which clients may or may not be aware of.
-I also work with clients to
+When we treat clients with CBT we help clients identify underlying core beliefs they have developed about themselves and their world which clients may or may not be aware of.
+We also work with clients to identify when and how these core beliefs became automatic coping thoughts.
+Our core beliefs affect

 how we feel about ourselves and others.
 If the core beliefs we have developed are negative and